iqlabsorg/iq-metaverse-sdk/README.md

 // If we want to see all listings for a specific asset, we can use the `listingsForAsset` method.
 // The following code will fetch the 20 listings with an offset of 4 initial ones for the given asset. const originalAssetAddress = '0x0...';
-const assetListings = await metahub.assetListings(
+const assetListings = await listingManager.assetListings(
   new AssetType({
     chainId,
     assetName: {